Looking to begin a career in IT?

 Overall, I can say that the Google IT Support Professional Certificate is a comprehensive program that lays a strong foundation across a range of in-demand knowledge areas, and the best part is how affordable it is.

 Rather than spending thousands of dollars for a degree, the certificate only costs $39 USD per month, and you only pay for the amount of time it takes you to complete the program.

 The course is completely online, but you still gain a lot of hands-on experience through a dynamic mix of labs and other interactive exercises that simulate what you'd encounter in a help desk role.

 I'll go further into specific details below, but first here are some reviews that provide additional insights:

-Here is what other students have said about the Google Professional Support Certificate:
+Here is what other students have said about the Google IT Support Professional Certificate: